TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

     ![!cf-mm-propers-repacks-disable](images/cf-mm-propers-repacks-disable.png)

-    This way you make sure the Custom Formats preferences will be used and not ignored.
+    This way you make sure the Custom Format preferences will be used instead.

 ### Custom Formats to avoid certain releases

 ???
-FAQ "How to use a Custom Formats to avoid certain releases? - [CLICK TO EXPAND]"
+FAQ "How to use a Custom Format to avoid certain releases? - [CLICK TO EXPAND]"

     For Custom Formats you really want to avoid, set it to something really low like `-10000` and not something like `-10`.
     Being when you add a Custom Format what you prefer and you set it to something like `+10` it could happen that for example the `BR-DISK` will be downloaded (-10)+(+10)=0 and if your `Minimum Custom Format Score` is set at `0`.